-In preparing for English Taste, we spent considerable time at the dining tables of eighteenth-century England, but on the way stopped into the annals of twenty-first century technology.
+In preparing for English Taste, we spent considerable time at the dining tables of 18th-century England, but on the way stopped into the annals of 21st-century technology.

-To do this, a group from the MFAH ventured to Wire Road Studios in the Heights, a recording studio worthy of our eighteenth-century elocution.
-Co-curators of English Taste, Christine Gervais, Associate Curator at the MFAH, and Ivan Day, food historian, were present, as was Shirley Hopkins, a long-time Rienzi docent and committee-member.
-Ivan spoke extemporaneously (and with astonishing ease) on the history of eighteenth-century dining, giving a fascinating background on the life of Mrs. Elizabeth Raffald, the author whose cookbook guided our exhibition plans.
-(A first edition copy of the book from 1769, signed by Mrs. Raffald, along with several other period cookbooks, is on view in the Isla’s Room Gallery at Rienzi.)
-Shirley recorded several recipes – “receipts” as the author refers to them – as Mrs. Raffald herself, with the crisp and animated precision that one would expect from a former housekeeper of a grand country estate.
+To do this, a group from the MFAH ventured to Wire Road Studios in the Heights, a recording studio worthy of our 18th-century elocution.
+Co-curators of English Taste—Christine Gervais, associate curator at the MFAH, and Ivan Day, food historian—were present, as was Shirley Hopkins, a longtime Rienzi docent and committee member.
+Ivan spoke extemporaneously (and with astonishing ease) on the history of 18th-century dining, giving a fascinating background on the life of Mrs. Elizabeth Raffald, the author whose cookbook guided our exhibition plans.
+(A first-edition copy of the book from 1769, signed by Mrs. Raffald, along with several other period cookbooks, is on view in the Isla’s Room Gallery at Rienzi.)
+Shirley recorded several recipes (“receipts,” as the author refers to them) as Mrs. Raffald herself, with the crisp and animated precision that one would expect from a former housekeeper of a grand country estate.

 As a member of the curatorial staff (and perhaps because I was the American accent in the group), I spoke on behalf of Rienzi’s collection, with recordings on the Rococo style, and on several of the objects on view in the dining room.
 Standing alone in a small cupboard of a room, wearing earphones, and leaning into a microphone is not a terribly comforting experience—and I can now say that I empathize better with King George VI (or Colin Firth, however you better imagine the scene) on the eve of his epic speech.